Click here to return to homepage

 The paper proposes that when a geographical indication is registered, this would establish a “rebuttable presumption” that the term is to be protected in other WTO members — except in a country that has lodged a reservation within a specified period (for example, 18 months).
 A reservation would have to be on permitted grounds.
 These include when a term has become generic or when it does not fit the definition of a geographical indication.
 If it does not make a reservation, a country would not be able to refuse protection on these grounds after the term has been registered.

-• A “joint proposal”, document TN/IP/W/10, has been put forward by Argentina, Australia, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, Japan, Mexico, New Zealand, Chinese Taipei and the US.
+• A “joint proposal”, document TN/IP/W/10/Rev.4, was first submitted in 2005 and revised several times.
+Its sponsors are: Argentina, Australia, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Israel, Japan, Republic of Korea, Mexico, New Zealand, Nicaragua, Paraguay, Chinese Taipei, South Africa, the US.

 This group does not want to amend the TRIPS Agreement.
 Instead, it proposes a decision by the TRIPS Council to set up a voluntary system where notified geographical indications would be registered in a database.
 Those governments choosing to participate in the system would have to consult the database when taking decisions on protection in their own countries.
 Non-participating members would be “encouraged” but “not obliged” to consult the database.